Chances of getting into SUNY at Albany

 |Less than 20||Low||<29%|

 You will need very good grades in high school to get into SUNY at Albany.
 The average high school GPA of the admitted freshman class at SUNY at Albany was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #34 in New York for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as University at Albany- SUNY accepts 54% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|